Prevents bone loss.

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-- Cost of (1) of Fosamax (Alendronate) at pharmacies
+- Cost for (1) 4 tablets of 70mg dose pack of Fosamax (Alendronate) at pharmacies

 - Sams Club